 When we read the English verb “rest” most of us think of being tired or needing to have physical rest, but the Hebrew translated “rest” in Genesis 2:2 does not always carry that meaning.
 In fact, the first two definitions given for the Hebrew word translated “rest” (shābat or shābath) are to “cease or desist.”
 The Enhanced Strong’s Lexicon documents that, of the 71 times it is used, 47 of those times it is simply translated “cease,” and only 11 of those times is it translated “rest” (“Shabath,” 1995).

 As a human artist completes his work when he has brought it up to his ideal, and thus ceases to work upon it, so in an infinitely higher sense God completed the creation of the world by ceasing to produce anything new.
-God did not rest because He needed it but simply because He accomplished His work, so He ceased.
-Therefore, the phrase God rested does not mean exhaustion nor fatigue, but a cessation from previous task.
+God did not rest because He was tired but simply because He accomplished His work, so He ceased.
+Therefore, the phrase God “rested” does not mean exhaustion nor fatigue, but a cessation from previous task.